Bill

 Bill Summary

-AN ACT Relating to increasing patient access to timely and 2 medically necessary postacute care by establishing network adequacy 3 standards for skilled nursing facilities and rehabilitation hospitals 4 within managed care contracts for medical assistance programs; 5 amending RCW 74.09.522; and adding a new section to chapter 74.09 6 RCW.
+AN ACT Relating to increasing patient access to timely and 2 medically necessary postacute care by establishing network adequacy 3 standards for nursing homes and inpatient rehabilitation facilities 4 within managed care contracts for medical assistance programs; 5 amending RCW 74.09.522; and adding a new section to chapter 74.09 6 RCW.
 7

 AI Summary